 - b.
-Employees, including LTEs, who are designated bi-lingual and who are in positions designated as bi-lingual (meaning that the position provides a substantial amount of service in a language other than English) shall receive a bi-lingual pay supplement of \$2.00 per hour.
-Incumbents currently holding a bilingual position shall not be reclassified solely to remove the bilingual classification. - Employees will not be required to complete an exception time report to earn bilingual pay.
-Employees in a Bilingual Pay position will continue to receive the bilingual rate of pay for all hours except any time recorded as leave without pay. - c.
-This provision shall not apply to Medical Interpreter, Medical Interpreter/Hmong or Court Interpreter positions. - d.
-The compensation amount for Bilingual classification will be reviewed bi-annually (in odd years) to keep pace with inflation and industry standards. - e.
+Employees, including LTEs, who are designated bi-lingual and who are in positions designated as bi-lingual shall receive a bi-lingual pay supplement of \$2.00 per hour.
+Incumbents currently holding a bilingual position shall not be reclassified solely to remove the bilingual classification. - c.
+Employees will not be required to complete an exception time report to earn bilingual pay.
+Employees in a Bilingual Pay position will continue to receive the bilingual rate of pay for all hours except any time recorded as leave without pay. - d.
+This provision shall not apply to Medical Interpreter, Medical Interpreter/Hmong or Court Interpreter positions. - e.
+The compensation amount for Bilingual classification will be reviewed bi-annually (in odd years) to keep pace with inflation and industry standards. - f.
 Employees who requested Bilingual designation, but did not pass the examination, may request another examination.
 In order to request another examination, at least four months must have passed from the first examination.
-Employees can also submit results of previous certifications/examinations when determining if they meet the criteria to be designated bilingual for the county's consideration. - f.
-Employees who were in a designated bilingual position and transfer or promote to another position where they regularly use their language skills to perform their essential job duties in two or more languages or who have had an initial request for bilingual designation denied by their supervisor may request to Employee Relations to be redesignated as bilingual in their new position.
+Employees can also submit results of previous certifications/examinations when determining if they meet the criteria to be designated bilingual for the county's consideration. - g.
+Employees who were in a designated bilingual position and transfer or promote to another position where they regularly use their language skills to perform their essential job duties in two or more languages or who have had an initial request for bilingual designation denied by their supervisor may request to Employee

-SECTION: HR TOPIC: Bilingual Classification Pay
+SECTION: HR TOPIC: Bilingual Classification Pay December, 20243